dgraph-io/dgraph/wiki/content/graphql/admin/index.md

 ## Removing from Schema

-Adding a schema through GraphQL doesn't remove existing data (it would remove indexes).
+Adding a schema through GraphQL doesn't remove existing data (it only removes indexes).

 For example, starting from the schema in the previous section and running `updateGQLSchema` with the initial `type Person { name: String }` would have the following effects:

 * The `/graphql` endpoint would refresh to serve the schema built from this type.
-* Thus field `dob` would no longer be accessible and there'd be no search available on `name`.
+* Thus, field `dob` would no longer be accessible and there'd be no search available on `name`.
 * The search index on `name` in Dgraph would be removed.
-* The predicate `dob` in Dgraph is left untouched - the predicate remains and no data is deleted.
+* The predicate `dob` in Dgraph would be left untouched (the predicate remains and no data is deleted).